inpercima/swaaplate/README.md

 ### `routeConfig/default`

 The main route and the redirect route after login if no route is stored.
-This option ca be changed in the project by `config.json`.
+This option ca be changed in the environement files.

 * config-name: `routes/default`
 * default: `dashboard`